PyModbus

 Setting up Modbus RTU Client

-Configure Modbus RTU over serial RS485/RS232 - port settings, timing, wiring, troubleshooting.
+Configure Modbus RTU over serial RS485 and RS232 with PyModbus.
+Port settings, timing, wiring diagrams, and troubleshooting.

 Modbus RTU Client